Questions and answers on UniCAN data loggers.

 The number of firmware options can be extended even after logger purchase.
 Please contact your personal customer advisor or firstname.lastname@example.org for further information.

-Switch off the logger and then connect it to the computer via USB.
+Switch off the logger, remove the CF card and then connect it to the computer via USB.
 Connect the logger to the power supply and start the logger with terminal 15 until the connection is established.
 Then terminal 15 can be disconnected again.